 The Railway Valley Winery, the First Winery's official English name, has been offering visitors free wine-tasting sessions since five years ago.

 According to Jennifer Chen, the third generation to manage the family business, the winery was founded by “Grandpa Chen,” who has a passion for vineyards.

 The grapes that Grandpa Chen raises are sweet and juicy thanks to his thorough care and Taichung County's great weather, his granddaughter says.

 The winery produces fruit wine, onion red and dry wines, and even sake.

 The backyard where greeneries like vanilla can be found welcome visitors in an open, friendly manner.

 Chen highlighted that visitors can take winemaking classes here, too.
 With reservations, people can even tour the wine cellar with pebbles spread across the floor; I was intrigued to discover that the pebbles prevent bottles from breaking during earthquakes.

 The winery has organized a regular and a deluxe tour for visitors who are interested in a comprehensive experience there.
 The regular tour around the place takes about half an hour, while the longer version takes up to two hours; it goes into more detail of the vineyard's history, the differences in the wines they produce, as well as wine-drinking etiquette – I learnt some professional wine-tasting manners during my tour.

-Looking out from the No.9 Tunnel.
+First Winery's underground wine cellar.
 (By James Topley, The China Post)